Existing clients

 The employer will then have a set period to respond, after which there will be a defined negotiation period.
 If the parties fail to agree, the union has the option of making an application to the Central Arbitration Committee (CAC).

 The CAC will then decide whether the union should have access, and if so on what terms.
-In making a decision, the CAC is required to have regard to the “access principles” set out in the Bill.
+In making a decision, the CAC must have regard to the “access principles” set out in the Bill.
 These envisage that access will normally include both physical access to the workplace and the ability to communicate by other means, provided it doesn't “unreasonably interfere” with the employer’s business.

 Enforcement